Three-dimensional chess: Star Trek Tri-Dimensional Chess

 Tri-Dimensional Chess, Tri-D Chess, or Three-Dimensional Chess (Note: There is some discussion whether this game should be called "Tri-Dimensional Chess" as in the Star Trek Star Fleet Technical Manual or "Three-Dimensional Chess" as in The Star Trek Encyclopedia and as on Memory Alpha.) is a chess variant which can be seen in many Star Trek TV episodes and movies, starting with the original series (TOS) and proceeding in updated forms throughout the subsequent movies and spinoff series.
+This depiction of a 3D chess, played by the heroes of the show, fueled the imagination of a generation of game designers and led to increasing interest in 3D chess.

 The original Star Trek prop was crafted using boards from 3D Checkers and 3D Tic-Tac-Toe sets available in stores at the time (games also seen in TOS episodes) and adding chess pieces from the futuristic-looking Classic chess set designed by Peter Ganine in 1961.
 The design retained the 64 squares of a traditional chessboard, but distributed them onto separate platforms in a hierarchy of spatial levels, suggesting to audiences how chess adapted to a future predominated by space travel.
 Rules for the game were never invented within the series – in fact, the boards are sometimes not even aligned consistently from one scene to the next within a single episode.

-The Tri-D chessboard was further realized by its inclusion in the Star Trek Star Fleet Technical Manual by Franz Joseph, who created starting positions for the pieces and short, additional rules.